 - Information security is not something that can be purchased or outsourced.
 Certain functions relating to the processing of information may be outsourced, for instance the provision of IT and communications services, retention of backup media, or even the storage and destruction of dead-files (all elements of processing information).
 Ultimately the establishment, maintenance and ongoing review of information security is the responsibility of each practice.
-With regard to an attorney, because of the professional duty owed to clients, it is incumbent on an attorney to ensure that the firm within which he or she practices implements appropriate information security. - 6.5 While reliance on experts in the field of information security may be necessary (perhaps essential) for the purposes of establishing an ISMS and to deal with extraordinary information security issues and incidents, attorneys should not rely on third parties to maintain and improve information security in their practices.
+With regard to an attorney, because of the professional duty owed to clients, it is incumbent on an attorney to ensure that the firm within which he or she practices implements appropriate information security.
+Failure to do so is a failure to discharge the obligation attorneys owe to clients to ensure that the confidentiality of client information is protected. - 6.5 While reliance on experts in the field of information security may be necessary (perhaps essential) for the purposes of establishing an ISMS and to deal with extraordinary information security issues and incidents, attorneys should not rely on third parties to maintain and improve information security in their practices.
 The discipline of information security should become a core competency in all attorney's practices.

-11 Definition of Information Security Management System : Paragraph 3.7 ISO27001-2004
+10 Definition of Information Security Management System: Paragraph 3.7 ISO27001-2004